digital-witness-lab/whatup/infrastructure/README.md

 The Cloud SQL instance has deletion protection enabled to prevent accidental deletion.
 If you are sure you would like to delete the DB, you should first run a `pulumi up` with deletion protection set to `False` first, then run a `pulumi destroy`.

+## Destroying Infrastructure

+**Note:** Ensure that you have the correct stack selected.

+You can teardown all the resources in a stack with `pulumi destroy`.
+However, you are likely to encounter a failure deleting the subnet resources since GCP seems to take a while to release the private IP reservation that we make for the purpose of Cloud SQL private IP enablement.
+If that happens, wait for a few hours and try re-running `pulumi destroy` to fully remove all the resources.